 Salt River Fields at Talking Stick / Credit: Nate Ellis

-A hotspot for entertainment, the Discover Salt River region is making a splash with new additions to its Talking Stick Entertainment District, including the OdySea Aquarium and Dolphinaris.
+A hotspot for entertainment, the Discover Salt River region is making a splash with new additions to its Talking Stick Entertainment District, including the OdySea Aquarium.
 The adjacent OdySea in the Desert complex boasts a full itinerary of fun, including the immersive Mirror Maze; America’s largest indoor butterfly pavilion at Butterfly Wonderland; and the new Pangaea: Land of the Dinosaurs experience.
 Nearby, sports buffs can take a swing at Topgolf Scottsdale or catch a Spring Training game at Salt River Fields at Talking Stick.
 And for the adrenaline junkies, Octane Raceway extreme kart racing and iFLY indoor skydiving guarantee to get the blood pumping.
 With Talking Stick Resort’s amenities and casino at its heart, this expansive entertainment district is a diverse and exciting cultural operation of the Salt River Pima-Maricopa Indian Community.

 Wild Horse Pass in Chandler is a destination in itself, where outlet shopping, golf and casino play complement horseback rides, a high-performance driving course and exquisite dining.
 The Sheraton Grand at Wild Horse Pass resort lodges guests in the architecture, art and legends of local Gila River Indian Community tribes.
 Kai, the word for “seed” in the Pima language, is a dining experience defined by time-honored American Indian techniques, native ingredients and a Forbes Travel Guide Five-Star rating.
 The nearby AAA Four Diamond Wild Horse Pass Hotel & Casino offers fresh accommodations and exciting game action.
 Local attractions include upscale shopping at the Phoenix Premium Outlets, and horseback adventures through the pristine desert with KOLI Equestrian Center.
 Wannabe racing pros can get behind the wheel at the Bondurant School of High Performance Driving for a spin around the track in a dream car.